 Stain Remover – Be it a Tide To Go Pen or a bleach pen, any kind of stain remover is clutch.

-Measuring Tape – Say you’re styling a living room and you realize you need a lampshade, you’re going to want a tape measure to know what size to go out and get.
+Measuring Tape – Say you’re styling a living room and you realise you need a lampshade, you’re going to want a tape measure to know what size to go out and get.

 Empty Spray Bottles – A quick way to get wrinkles out of fabric is to make them damp (with the spray bottle) and let dry.
 Also, you can use the spray bottle to make a flower look a little dewy.